This post may contain affiliate links. Please read our disclosure policy.

 How To Make Avocado Butter

 I always like to start by making my homemade unsalted butter.
-You can follow the steps outlined here.
+You can follow the steps to make butter yourself.
 Of course, you can also just use your favorite store-bought butter and skip this step.

 Add all of the ingredients to a food processor or high-speed processor and blend until super smooth.
 Scrape down the sides as you go to ensure the mixture is consistent.